mrkkrp/modern-uri/README.md

   guaranteeing that every sub-component of the `URI` record is by itself cannot be invalid.
 This boils down to careful use of types and a set of smart constructors for things like scheme, host, etc.
+* Textual components in the `URI` data type represented as `Text` rather than `ByteString`, because they are percent-decoded and so they can contain characters outside of ASCII range (i.e. Unicode).
+This allows for easier manipulation of `URI`s, while encoding and decoding headaches are handled by the parsers and renders for you.
 * Absolute and relative URIs differ only by the scheme component: if it's `Nothing`, then URI is relative, otherwise it's absolute.
 * Megaparsec parser that can be used as a standalone smart constructor for the `URI` data type (see `mkURI`) as well as be seamlessly integrated into a bigger Megaparsec parser.
+* The parser performs some normalization, for example it collapses consecutive slashes.
+Some smart constructors such as `mkScheme` and `mkHost` also perform normalization.
+So in a sense URIs are also “normalized by construction” to some extent.
 * Fast rendering to strict `Text` and `ByteString` as well as to their respective `Builder` types.
 * Extensive set of lensy helpers for easier manipulation of the nested data